Historic Chapels Trust: Activities

 Once acquired, the buildings are repaired and restored, and then available for new, mostly secular, community uses.
 The places of worship can be of any denomination or faith, other than the Anglican Church.
 To date they have included Nonconformist chapels of the Methodist, Unitarian, Baptist, Lutheran denominations, two Congregationalist chapels, two Quaker meeting houses and four Roman Catholic churches.
 The Trust has the power to take synagogues and non-Christian places of worship but in spite of negotiations has not yet done so.
 The Trust arranges for the chapels to be open to the public at advertised times, and wherever possible it introduces disabled access.
 Its policy is that the chapels should be used for community activities, including concerts, lectures, conferences, exhibitions, and any other activity compatible with conservation of the building.
 The Trust also encourages the use of the buildings for services of worship.

 At about half of its sites the Trust has formed a volunteer local committee to organise events, arrange occasional services of worship.
 At others it engages volunteers as key-holders and to assist with the maintenance of sites.
 Whenever possible and appropriate, the Trust installs modern heating and lighting, kitchens and toilets.
 In 2012 the Trust declared a moratorium on rescuing new sites unless they are donated together with endowment funds, a policy it will review if finances allow.

-Executive Directors of the Trust were Dr.Jenny Freeman 1993 – 2011.
+Directors of the Trust were Dr.Jenny Freeman 1993 – 2011.
 On her retirement Dr Freeman was awarded an OBE for her services to heritage.
 Roland Jeffery held the post of Director 2013–2018.